tanim0la/cairo-tutorial/content/cairo-storage-variables.md

 # Cairo Storage Variable Types

-Before a type can be stored in Cairo contract storage, it must implement a trait called the `starknet::Store` trait.
-This trait defines how a type is serialized and deserialized in storage.
-In simple words, it provides the compiler with the logic needed to read and write a “type” to the contract's storage.
+In Starknet, **Contract Storage** is the persistent memory where your smart contract's state lives.
+Unlike variables declared inside a function which disappear after execution, data in storage remains on the blockchain permanently.

+However, simply declaring a variable isn't enough.
+To interact with contract storage effectively in Cairo, the compiler needs two pieces of logic:

+1. **Data Representation:** How to serialize and deserialize the data type for storage.
+This is handled by the `starknet::Store` trait.
+2. **Access Logic:** How to actually read from or write to the specific storage slot.
+This is handled by a set of **Access Traits**.

-For types such as integers, `bool`, `felt252`, `ByteArray`, and so on, Cairo already provides an implementation of the trait.
+For types such as integers, `bool`, `felt252`, `ByteArray`, and so on, Cairo already provides an implementation of the `starknet::Store` trait.
 As a result, these types can be used directly in the contract’s storage without any extra work.
 For example, in the contract below, both `felt252` and `u256` are valid storage members because they already implement the trait.

 ```rust
 #[storage]